-Later this year, the driving test is changing, with some new elements being introduced and some of the current ones removed.
+From December 2017, the driving test has changed, with some new elements being introduced and some of the current ones removed.

 You’ll no longer be asked to do a turn in the road, for example.
-But the ‘independent drive’ section, where you are asked to follow road signs to a certain destination for 10 minutes, will be longer – and you’ll need to follow a sat nav instead.
+But the ‘independent drive’ section, where you are asked to follow road signs to a certain destination for 10 minutes, is now longer – and you might need to follow a sat nav instead.

-What changes are being made to the practical driving test?
+What changes have been made to the practical driving test?

-The Driving Vehicle Standards Agency (DVSA) is making changes to the driving test to make it better reflect “real life” driving situations.
-A consultation took place last year and a trial has been taking place in 32 locations around the country with more than 4,500 learner drivers and 850 instructors in 32 locations.
+The Driving Vehicle Standards Agency (DVSA) made the changes to the driving test to make it better reflect “real life” driving situations.

-1. The independent driving part of your test will be twice as long – 20 minutes instead of 10.
+1. The independent driving part of your test is now twice as long – 20 minutes instead of 10.
 That’s half the duration of the test itself, which is 40 minutes long.

 2. During the independent drive, you are likely to be asked to use a Satellite Navigation system to find your way to a location of the examiner’s choice, rather than using road signs.
 Not all pupils will be asked to do this on their test, but the DVSA say 80% will, so it’s important to be prepared.
-(If you aren’t one of those asked to use a sat nav, you’ll be asked to follow road signs, as is currently the case.)
+(If you aren’t one of those asked to use a sat nav, you’ll be asked to follow road signs, as used to be the case.)

 3. You’ll no longer be asked to perform a ‘reverse around the corner’ or ‘turn in the road’ manoeuvre.
 Instead, you could be asked to: